Understanding Contractor Payments and Payroll Tax Exemptions in New South Wales

 This exemption applies when services are carried out by two or more individuals in the contractor's business.

-- A cleaning company sends a team of three cleaners to your office.
+Example: A cleaning company sends a team of three cleaners to your office.
+Because multiple people perform the service, the contractor's payment qualifies for exemption.

 Special note: If the contractor is a company or trust, at least two people must actively provide the contracted services.